 Source: Factset, Invesco Sentiment Score.
 Monthly data from March 2016 to December 2021.
 Past performance (actual or simulated) does not predict future returns.
 This is a model portfolio.
 For illustrative purposes only.
 This does not represent an existing/actual product.
 Performance shown is simulated.
-The simulated presented here was created to consider possible results of a strategy not previously managed by Invesco for any client.
+The simulation presented here was created to consider possible results of a strategy not previously managed by Invesco for any client.
 Simulated performance is hypothetical.
 It does not reflect trading in actual accounts and is provided for informational purposes only to illustrate these strategies during specific periods.
 There is no guarantee the simulated results will be realized in the future.
 Invesco cannot assure the simulated performance is shown for these strategies would be similar to the firm's experience had it actually been managing portfolios using these strategies.
 In addition, the results actual investors might have achieved would vary because of differences in the timing and amounts of their investments.
-Returns shown for this simulated performance do the evolute of an other expenses incurred in the management of an investment advisory account.
-Simulated performance results have certain limitations.
-Such results do not represent the impact of material economic and market factors might have on an investment advisor's decision-making process if the advisor were actually managing client money.
+Returns shown for this simulated performance do the evolute of an other results do not represent the impact of material economic and market factors might have on an investment advisor's decision-making process if the advisor were actually managing client money.
 Simulated performance also differs from actual performance because it is achieved through retroactive application of a model investment methodology and may be designed with the benefit of hindisjht.